The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve

 To derive the slopes of the RC features and their associated statistical uncertainties, we applied a jackknife resampling algorithm.
 Specifically, we determined the slope $N$ times ($N$ being the number of bins), dropping the value of a different bin each time.
 We computed the final slope as the mean of the resulting values, and the statistical uncertainty as their standard deviation.
 We also tested different sources of systematic uncertainties:

-\begin{itemize} \item The cross-match radius (defined as the maximum allowed positional difference between two stars detected in different filters for them to be considered the same source): $0.01''$ and $0.1''$. \item The number of bins (and consequently their width): we tested using two fewer bins than in the nominal case (e.g. 4 if it was 6), as well as 10 bins in all cases. \item The colour determination: we tried the mean of the distribution and the central colour of the bin. \item The exclusion of the last bin, which typically contains fewer stars and is more affected by incompleteness. \item The RC selection box along both the magnitude and colour axes: we used a smaller and a bigger box. \end{itemize}
+\begin{itemize} \item The cross-match radius (defined as the maximum allowed positional difference between two stars detected in different filters for them to be considered the same source): $0.01''$ and $0.1''$. \item The number of bins (and consequently their width): we tested using two fewer bins than in the nominal case (e.g. using four if it was six), as well as ten bins in all cases. \item The colour determination: we tried the mean of the distribution and the central colour of the bin. \item The exclusion of the last bin, which typically contains fewer stars and is more affected by incompleteness. \item The RC selection box along both the magnitude and colour axes: we used a smaller and a bigger box. \end{itemize}